Pppp1116/content-license-policy/README.md

 - **Policy Precedence**:
   In case of any conflict between this Policy and any brief summary, FAQ, social media post, chat message, or informal explanation (including the TL;DR section), **this Policy text prevails**.

+- **Survival**:
+  Provisions that by their nature should survive termination shall survive, including but not limited to Sections 2.1–2.4, 4–7, 9–12, 14–18, 19, and any payment, indemnity, or limitation-of-liability obligations.
+Termination of your license does not affect the Owner’s rights already accrued.

 ---